Residential Costs Option

 - Indigenous Student Success Programme

-- other equivalent scholarship.
+- an equivalent scholarship.

 But you can choose this option if you’re offered a place in a residential college after the scholarship was paid.

 Read more about Commonwealth Scholarships on the Department of National Indigenous Australians Agency website.

 Example 1 if living on campus

 John got a Relocation Scholarship on 21 February 2017.
 On 20 March 2017, the residential college offered him accommodation on campus.
 He accepted it and moved into the college on 25 March 2017.